apache/flink/docs/index.md

 ### Learn Flink

-* Our [Self-paced Training Course]({% link learn-flink/index.md %}) includes a set of lessons and hands-on exercises that provide a step-by-step introduction to Flink.
+* To dive in deeper, the [Hands-on Training]({% link learn-flink/index.md %}) includes a set of lessons and exercises that provide a step-by-step introduction to Flink.

 * The [Concepts]({% link concepts/index.md %}) section explains what you need to know about Flink before exploring the reference documentation.